soundcloud/roshi/README.md

 Therefore, Roshi should not be used as a source of truth, but only as an intermediate store for performance critical data.

+### Authentication, authorization, validation

+In case it's not obvious, Roshi performs no authentication, authorization, or any validation of input data.
+Clients must implement those things themselves.

 # Architecture

 Roshi has a layered architecture, with each layer performing a specific